aurora-mm/Outreach/README.md

 ## Customization

 * modify `database.xlsx` and `outreach.Rmd` to include your own creative metrics, such as collaborations, albums, or travel records;
-* use the scripts in the `scripts/` folder to replace the [Arweave](https://arweave.org) gateway, scrape the blog and perform sentiment analysis.
+* use the scripts in the `scripts/` folder to perform the dashboard maintenance and sentiment analysis.

 For detailed instructions on how to add field recordings and photos to the dashboard, refer to the README file in the `scripts/` folder.